dougsweetser/Q/docs/doing_physics.md

 observers, space and time had to be united.
 Here was a topic tailor-made for a 4D tool, but Albert was not a math buff, and built a machine that worked from locally available parts.
-We can say now that Einstein discovered Minkowski spacetime and the Lorentz transformation, the tools required to solve problems in special relativity.
+We can say now that Einstein discovered Minkowski space-time and the Lorentz transformation, the tools required to solve problems in special relativity.

 Today, quaternions are of interest to historians of mathematics.
 Vector